spessasus/SpessaSynth/README.md

 - Comes bundled with a small [GeneralUser GS](https://schristiancollins.com/generaluser.php) soundFont to get you started

 ## Limitations
-- The program currently supports a limited amount of generators and no modulators.
+- The program currently supports no modulators and no modulation LFO.
 This program is still in it's early development, so it might not sound as good as other synthetizers (e.g. FluidSynth or BASSMIDI)

 ## Installation